 The 6BT has an iron cylinder block, as well as an iron cylinder head.
 While this makes it extremely heavy, it also makes it extremely strong.
 Strength is one of the 6BT’s most known features.
-Many people has pushed them past 1,400 horsepower, and the stock ones can exceed 1,000,000 miles if properly cared for.
+Many people have pushed them past 1,400 horsepower, and the stock ones can exceed 1,000,000 miles if properly cared for.

 One of the best features of the 6BT Cummins is its fully mechanical fuel system.
-This makes it excellent for an engine swap, because there is only a couple of wires needed to make the engine run.
+This makes it excellent for an engine swap because there is only a couple of wires needed to make the engine run.
 But, because of this you can’t just plug a tuner into it and make more horsepower.

 6BT Cummins: Real World Applications

 The 6BT was the first in the Cummins “B” engine family to be used in a light truck.
 However, it was initially designed for use in Case agricultural equipment.
-Dodge struck up a deal with Cummins in 1989 to use the 6BT in their 3/4 ton and 1 ton trucks.
+Dodge struck up a deal with Cummins in 1989 to use the 6BT in their 3/4 ton and 1-ton trucks.